Last Updated on 23 December 2025 by Cycloscope

 (Day 1 to Day 4 on the route map)

-This seemingly short stretch of the Atlantic Coast packs some of the best oceanic landscapes of Morocco.
+This seemingly short stretch of the Atlantic Coast features some of Morocco’s best oceanic landscapes.

-Most of the 730+km long coastline from Tangier to Essouira is flat, highly urbanized, and unfortunately a bit dirty.
-Although cities like Casablanca and El Jadida are quite cool, we recommend starting your bikepacking journey in Essouira.
+Most of the 730+ km-long coastline from Tangier to Essaouira is flat, highly urbanized, and, unfortunately, a bit dirty.
+Although cities like Casablanca and El Jadida are pretty cool, we recommend starting your bikepacking journey in Essaouira.

-Scenic cliffs and secluded beaches batted by waves straight out of a surfer’s dream, vibey fishermen towns, and sleepy farmers’ villages, this 200km route is one of the highlights of our bike trip in Morocco.
+Scenic cliffs and secluded beaches battered by waves straight out of a surfer’s dream, vibey fishermen’s towns, and sleepy farmers’ villages, this 200km route is one of the highlights of our bike trip in Morocco.

-The surfaces are 85% dirt, with some very rocky sections, so better have wide tires to tackle this.
-This road can be quite a challenge: lots of steep ups and downs on uneven surfaces and with the heat of the coast.
+The surfaces are 85% dirt, with some very rocky sections, so it’s better to have wide tires to tackle this.
+This road can be quite a challenge: lots of steep ups and downs on uneven surfaces, and with the heat of the coast.

 Chapter 2 – The First Atlas Crossing: From Agadir to Marrakesh via Tizi’n Test